 You can continue to use Duo two-factor authentication when you log into U-M services via the web.

 - Email Forwarding

-Students who prefer not to use U-M Google for their email can still retain use of their @umich.edu address when they become alumni.
+Alumni who prefer not to use U-M Google for their email can still retain the use of their @umich.edu address.
 U-M offers email forwarding for alumni at no charge.

 - ITS Service Center Assistance